Marvin Sapp: Life After Death

 From television shows to scandalous interviews, some pastors lives are being shown consistently.
-Last December, a 48-year-old Illinois pastor grieving the death of his wife shot himself in front his pleading teen son.
+In December 2013, a 48-year-old Illinois pastor grieving the death of his wife shot himself in front his pleading teen son.
 Ed Montgomery, the deceased pastor who served at Full Gospel Christian Assemblies International church in Hazel Crest, reportedly had been complaining about hearing his late wife’s voice and footsteps.

 What factors exactly led these Christian ministers to take their own lives?

 Considering their stories, Pastor Sapp said his own story might have turned out differently after the Sept.
 2010 death of his wife, MaLinda Sapp, who passed away due to colon cancer.

 As Sapp explained, “One of the greatest blessings of being married to MaLinda Sapp is that my wife was a licensed psychologist who was also a college professor in psychology.
 She was a major advocate for mental health and was on the board of a mental health hospital here in our city.”

 After his wife’s death, it was “a natural progression,” for the Grand Rapids, Mich., minister and his children (currently ages 19, 16 and 14) to seek counseling.